 Project leader, QUT Associate Professor, Erin Peterson (pictured second left) said the platform provided a unique opportunity for the public to get involved in science in a way they never could before.

 “Using ground-breaking statistical analysis we combine the crowd sourced information with the existing monitoring and efforts to map the reef’s health and help protect Australia’s natural treasure,” said Erin, who is an Associate Investigator with ACEMS.

 The project was developed at QUT’s Institute of Future Environments and the ARC Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS).

 The Australian Museum Eureka awards celebrate outstanding achievement in raising the profile of science and science engagement.

-Winners of the Eureka Prizes will be announced at the award dinner on Wednesday, August 28 at Sydney Town Hall.
+Winners of the Eureka Prizes were announced at the award dinner on Wednesday, August 28 at Sydney Town Hall.
 The winner for Innovation in Citizen Science was Frog ID, a project from the Australian Museum.